 Footwear must be worn at all times.
 Shoes may be different styles but shall cover the entire foot.
-Sandals and open-toed footwear are not permitted by anyone on the competition field of play, on courses or in practice areas.
-Exceptions due to an injury or disability may be pre-approved by the Technical Delegate or Chair of Judges (COJ).
+Sandals and open-toed footwear are not permitted for athletes or any other person on a course or field of play.

-The Technical Delegate (or in events covered under AC 20.3, Archery Canada staff), in conjunction with the COJ or their designee, will be responsible for enforcing the dress code and will make any decisions in connection with the appropriateness of dress or appearance, including modifications due to weather conditions, protective clothing such as sweaters, tracksuits, raingear, etc.
+The Director of Shooting, or in the absence of a DoS, the Technical Delegate, will be responsible for enforcing the dress code and will make any decisions in connection with appropriateness of dress or appearance.